 Up to 50% of the population suffers from some kind of serious digestive complaint.

-Most of these are listed with ‘Cause unknown’
+Interestingly, most of these are listed in medical textbooks with ‘Cause unknown’

 Digestive disorders at epidemic levels